IdanErgaz/weightTracker-ansible2/README.md

 <ip1>
 <ip2>
 ```
-### Save entry and exit to terminal
+## Save entry and exit to terminal
 ```
 press esc
 press :wq
 ```

-### Update the ansVar.yml file
+## Update the ansVar.yml file
 ```
+***Please notice - the ansVar.yml file  will be sent  to you via discord.***

-$ sudo vi ~/weightTracker-ansible/ansVar.yml
+$ sudo vi ~/weightTracker-ansible2/ansVar.yml
-press i
+Press i
-***Please notice - the ansVar.yml file  will be sent  to you via discord.*** update the LB_front_ip -> you can take it from the TERRAFORM output. press esc press :wq
+Copy the lines from the file you have recieved via Discord.
+Update the LB_front_ip -> you can take it from the TERRAFORM output. press esc press :wq
 ```

 ## Ensure valid connection between control machine and managed node machine
 ```
+Go into weightTracker-ansible2 directory cd ~/weightTracker-ansible2
+Run the command:
-$ ansible -m ping all
+$ ansible -m ping all -i ./hosts.txt
 ```

 The result should be as :